-Water samples were collected from the Bathurst Harbour watershed (Middle River and its intake site) (Fig. 1) and from the Miramichi River watershed (Miramichi North and South) (Fig. 2).
-The Bathurst watershed was treated within or nearby the Btk treatment area and two sites in the Miramichi River were treated within or nearby the tebufenozide treatment area.
-Samples were collected at the intervals: 1) within four days prior to initial treatment of Btk, 2) within two days following final treatment of Btk and tebufenozide, and 3) two weeks following final treatment for Btk and tebufenozide.
+Water samples were collected from the Bathurst Harbour, Forty Four Mile Brook (Figure 1) and Kedgwick River watersheds (Figure 2).
+The Bathurst Harbour watershed was treated within or nearby the Btk treatment area and the Forty Four Mile Brook and Kedgwick River watershed were treated within or nearby the tebufenozide treatment area.
+Samples were collected at the intervals: 1) within one week prior to initial treatment of Btk, 2) within two days following final treatment of Btk and tebufenozide, and 3) two weeks following final treatment for Btk and tebufenozide.
 These sampling periods generally follow procedures developed and used by SOPFIM for Btk monitoring during the past two decades.
-Detection of tebufenozide is done using methods developed by Kreutzweiser and Nicholson (2007).
-Water samples from all sampling sites were collected along the shore (4 samples at approximately 10 meter intervals).
+Detection of tebufenozide is completed using methods developed by Kreutzweiser and Nicholson (2007).
+Water samples from all sampling sites were collected along the shore (4 samples at approximately 10-meter intervals).

 Figure 1.
-Bathurst Harbour watershed's water sampling sites and areas treated.
+Map of the Bathurst Harbour and Forty Four Mile Brook watershed water sampling sites and areas treated.

 Figure 2.

-Map of the Miramichi River watershed's water sampling sites and areas treated.
+Map of the Kedgwick River watershed water sampling sites and areas treated.